Jeannie Mai Hospitalized and Forced to Exit Dancing With the Stars - E! Online

 Jeannie Mai is putting her health first as her Dancing With the Stars journey comes to an end.

-The 41-year-old co-host of The Real, who was competing on season 29 of the dancing series, has been hospitalized due to an inflammatory condition called epiglottis.
+The 41-year-old co-host of The Real, who was competing on season 29 of the dancing series, has been hospitalized due to an inflammatory condition called epiglottitis.
 "My doctors discovered a health concern with my throat which requires immediate attention and surgery," Mai said in a statement on Good Morning America on Monday, Nov.
 2. "I am heartbroken that my DWTS journey has to end here."

 She added, "I have pushed myself to new limits physically and mentally, and I am so proud of how far we've come."